destructivecreator/ciunit-framework/README.md

 Failed asserting that an array has the key "bar".
 ```

-### assertEmpty
+### assertCount
-Method asserts that a variable is empty
+Method asserts the number of elements of an array, Countable or Iterator

-assertEmpty(mixed $actual, string $message = '')
+assertCount($expectedCount, array $haystack, string $messge = '')
-Reports an error identified by $message if $actual is not empty.
+Reports an error identified by $message if the number of elements in $haystack is not equal to $expectedCount.
-assertNotEmpty() is the inverse of this assertion and takes the same arguments.
+assertNotCount() is the inverse of this assertion and takes the same arguments.

 ```php
 <?php